- Are you a qualified CA or semi-qualified Accountant and thinking of moving to the UAE?

 1. Get a Local Sim Card and Update Details on all Job Sites

-Firstly, get a local sim card.
-Then update your local UAE number on all the job portals where you have uploaded your CV.
-From what I have observed, you will get an interview call only if you have a local no.
+- Then update your local UAE number on all the job portals where you have uploaded your CV.
+From what I have observed, you will get an interview call only if you have a local number.

 2. Email various Recruiters

-3. Dress well and have confidence:
+3. Dress well and have confidence

-If you are at an executive level please do wear your formal blazer for the interview.
+- If you are at an executive level, please do wear your formal blazer for the interview.